|Support||Help Desk, Forum & Knowledge Base|

 The pricing is affordable.
 On lower tiers, Weebly charges transaction fees but bundles the full eCommerce package for business plans.

 It’s great for websites that are primarily lead-generation, informational, etc but also want to sell a few products.
 It’s also a good fit for anyone testing out products before moving to a long-term platform.
 It’s not a long-term fit for websites that are eCommerce-first.
-For those, an online store you own with WordPress + WooCommerce or a specialty eCommerce platform like Shopify (review) or BigCommerce (review) would be a better fit.
+For those, an online store you own with WordPress + WooCommerce or a specialty eCommerce platform like Shopify (review) would be a better fit.

 Weebly Review Conclusion

 Weebly is a great choice for an all-inclusive website builder.
 They have great pricing, good functionality, and a good user experience.
 There are a lot of tradeoffs for using an all-inclusive website builder, but if that route fits your goals – then Weebly is a solid choice.